 With the spectacular backdrop of Table Mountain in one direction and the glittering expanse of Table Bay in the other, Cape Town has a reputation for being one of the world's most beautiful cities.
-It's both rugged and delicate, and rough and pristine, and photogenic as heck.
-On top of the beauty the city has a reputation for being laid back and friendly and many of the best places to stay in Cape Town reflect this attitude with their great personal service.
+It's both rugged and delicate, rough and pristine, and photogenic as heck.
+On top of the beauty, the city has a reputation for being laid back and friendly - many of the best places to stay in Cape Town reflect this attitude with their great personal service.

 The vineyards just out of the city, the surfing off the golden beaches and the lush green botanical gardens are also reasons to visit.
 Cape Town is a top place to enjoy the great outdoors.